 After a transcatheter aortic valve replacement, contact your provider if you have:

-You may not like thinking about someone putting a new valve into your heart, but you’re not the first.
-Thousands of people have had a transcatheter aortic valve replacement.
+You may not like thinking about someone putting a new valve into your heart, but it might be helpful to know that you’re not the first.
+Thousands of people have had a transcatheter aortic valve replacement (TAVR).
 It offers many advantages over open-heart surgery, regardless of your surgical risk level.
 You can give yourself some peace of mind by choosing a provider with a lot of experience performing this procedure.

 Learn more about the Health Library and our editorial process.